rockysx27/RueI/README.md

 if you want to develop using RueI, make sure you install the [nuget package](https://www.nuget.org/packages/RueI)

+### Installation
+RueI is a LabAPI plugin, although it works with EXILED plugins, too. simply download the [latest release](https://github.com/Ruemena/RueI/releases/latest), then put it in your plugin folder.

 ### Example
 ```cs
 RueDisplay display = RueDisplay.Get(player);